 Made this recipe and loved it?
 Leave a star rating below!

-- 2 lbs rib-eye steak, mostly frozen, thinly sliced (see note #1)
+- 2 pounds rib-eye steak mostly frozen, thinly sliced (see note #1)

 - 1 ½ cups freshly grated provolone cheese